Ficool

 "You are really alright?" she asked.

 "I will bruise," he said.
 "I will hurt in the morning.
-That is all."
+But that's all."

 She studied his face for a moment, then nodded.